statechannels/go-nitro/.adr/0011-persistent-storage.md

 ## Decision

-The initial implementation of a persistent store will be done using [BuntDb](https://github.com/tidwall/buntdb).
+The initial implementation of a durable store will be done using [BuntDb](https://github.com/tidwall/buntdb).

 > BuntDB is a low-level, in-memory, key/value store in pure Go.
 It persists to disk, is ACID compliant, and uses locking for multiple readers and a single writer.